BalDRO: A Distributionally Robust Optimization based Framework for Large Language Model Unlearning: Experiments

 We have several findings from Table~\ref{tab:other_metrics_on_tofu01}.
-First, ``Original'' obtains values close to 1.0 across all four metrics, indicating substantial memorization and thus the highest privacy risk.
-Second, all unlearning baselines substantially reduce these scores, confirming that they effectively mitigate membership inference attacks.
-Third, introducing \shortname~ yields consistent improvements across base methods.
-For instance, within NPO, \shortname-DV lowers LOSS from 0.4681 to 0.3481 and ZLib from 0.4594 to 0.3250, showing clearer privacy gains. \shortname-G also improves privacy, albeit to a slightly lesser degree, reflecting \shortname-DV’s stronger robustness in this setting.
-The most pronounced improvements occur when \shortname~ is combined with SimNPO.
-This demonstrates a strong synergy: \shortname~ effectively amplifies SimNPO’s forgetting signal and further suppresses residual memorization.
+First, ``Original'' obtains AUC values close to 1.0 across all four metrics, indicating that the forget and holdout samples are strongly separable under likelihood-based membership signals.
+Second, all unlearning baselines substantially reduce the directional AUC, showing that they shift the forget samples away from their original member-like regime.
+Third, introducing \shortname~ generally strengthens this shift across base methods.
+For instance, within NPO, \shortname-DV reduces LOSS from 0.4681 to 0.3481 and ZLib from 0.4594 to 0.3250, indicating stronger suppression of the original membership signals. \shortname-G exhibits a similar but less pronounced effect, suggesting that \shortname-DV induces a stronger likelihood-level shift in this setting.
+The largest changes occur when \shortname~ is combined with SimNPO, demonstrating that \shortname~ amplifies SimNPO's suppression of residual memorization.